School Zone Road Safety Campaign 2022-2023

 Hi.
 We (Elijah Smith School) are wondering if it might be possible for our school to have these markers placed at our school to help keep our students safe.
 Thanks

-ESES asked almost 2 years agoHi ESES,
+ESES asked about 2 years agoHi ESES,

 Thank you for question.